web2solutions/dhxMVP/README.md

 ## Installation

-List of softwares that you need to have already installed:
+List of the softwares you need to have installed in your computer to use the whole features:

  - Node.js
  - Gulp